radview/webload-documentation/docs/recorder/appendix_a.md

 3. For example, in the preceding figure, the comment area explains that the Article ID field contains the ID number of the news article to be retrieved.

-4. Enter the appropriate field value into the Value column next to the field name, as described [Table 57](#_bookmark261).
+4. Enter the appropriate field value into the Value column next to the field name, as described the [Table](#nntp_getarticle).

 5. Click **OK**.